This article explores donor accounts. See below to understand the process and importance of confirming a donor account.

 First, a donor will go to one of your donation pages.
 A typical way to get to one is using the following link combination: YourOrgName.kindful.com

-In the top right, the donor will select Are you a Donor?
+In the top right, the donor will select Have a donor account?
 Sign in

 From here, the donor can either log in to an existing Kindful account, or create a new one on the right.